Loch Morar: History

+A 750 kW hydroelectric power station with a hydraulic head of 5.5 m was built on the River Morar and commissioned in 1948.

 Geology

 Loch Morar is located entirely within the Morar Group of sediments, which were deposited in the latter part of the Cambrian, and subsequently subjected to many phases of deformation.

-The loch occupies a basin produced by the overdeepening of the valley by glacial erosion, along an east-west fault line.
+The loch occupies a basin produced by the overdeepening of the valley by glacial erosion, along an east–west fault line.
 It is not a sea loch due to isostatic rebound that raised the rock sill at the end of the loch.

 Based on estimates of erosion of between 2–4 mm per year, the deep basin was created over a period of 67,000 – 150,000 years of glacial action, which occurred intermittently during the last million years of the Quaternary glaciation.
 An outwash fan made up of sand and gravels at the western end of the loch marks the limit of the re-advance in the Morar valley.
 Subsequently, colonised by vegetation and known as Mointeach Mhòr (the mossy plain), these deposits blocked the outflow of the loch to the south, so that it drained from the north-west corner instead.

 The catchment area of the loch is 168 km2, and the geology is base-poor.
 A site to the north of the loch was selected in 2011 as a SSSI for its characteristic rock exposures of the Moine group by the Geological Conservation Review, replacing the area around Mallaig harbour, which had been previously regarded as the most representative site.